In these Terms and Conditions, the following definitions apply:

 12.3 This Clause shall survive termination of these Terms for a period of five years.

-13.1 The Platform integrates with or relies upon Third-Party Services including Supabase (database hosting), Railway (cloud hosting), OpenRouteService (route calculation), and Netlify (website hosting).
+13.1 The Platform integrates with or relies upon Third-Party Services including Supabase (database hosting), Railway (cloud hosting), OpenRouteService (route calculation), Netlify (website hosting), and Xero (accounting integration, where enabled by the Customer).

 13.2 The Company is not responsible for the availability, uptime, performance, accuracy, or security of any Third-Party Service, nor for any loss arising from their failure, insolvency, or discontinuation.